 There are a few ways you can get Issue 6 in the U.S. First of all, you can subscribe in print for $39.
-If you don’t want to commit to subscribing, though, you can purchase this fourth issue in print for $12 or as a high quality, PDF download for $7.50:
+If you don’t want to commit to subscribing, though, you can purchase this sixth issue in print for $12 or as a high quality, PDF download for $7.50:

 International print subscriptions are available for select countries, including Australia, the United Kingdom, France, Germany, Japan, Norway, Ireland, and a number of others.
 Email firstname.lastname@example.org to inquire about your area or to receive a link to subscribe internationally.